On Sequential Bayesian Inference for Continual Learning: Discussion and Conclusions

 This conclusion should not be a surprise since the latest Bayesian CL papers have all relied on multi-head architectures or inducing points/coresets to prevent forgetting, rather than better weight-space inference schemes.
 Our observations are in line with recent theory from~\citep{knoblauch2020optimal}, which states that optimal CL requires perfect memory.
 Although~the results were shown with deterministic NNs the same results follow for BNN with a single set of parameters.
-Future research directions include enabling coresets of task data to efficiently and accurately approximate the posterior of a BNN to remember previous~tasks.
+Future research efforts should focus on more functional approaches to sequential Bayesian inference, in which previous task functions are remembered~\citep{titsias2019functional, pan2020continual, Rudner2022fsvi}.
+This shifts the problem of remembering previous task functions to a coreset similar to sparse variational-inference Gaussian Processes~\citep{titsias2009variational, hensman2013gaussian}.

 \authorcontributions{ S.K lead the research including conceptualization, performing the experiments and writing the paper.
 S.J.R helped with conceptualization.
 A.C helped helped with the development of the ideas and the implementation of HMC with a density estimator as a prior.
 T.G.J.R ran the S-FSVI baselines for the class incremental continual learning experiments.
 T.G.J.R, A.C and S.J.R helped to write the paper.}